JonaOtto/peng-scripts/README.md

 # peng-scripts
-Scripts for performance engeneering course at TU Darmstadt.
+Scripts for performance engineering course at TU Darmstadt.